 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will change depending on what furnace you have, but usually:

 At Winnipeg Supply Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 204-800-0613 or arrange an appointment with us online.

 - Open or remove the air filter panel close to the bottom of your furnace to uncover an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal supports.

-- There will be a bit of space to move your filter back and forth that allows you to pull down one end of the filter and take it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

-- When adding the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to make sure you’re installing the filter in the proper direction.
-In the majority of cases, the arrow should point at the main part (or top) of the furnace.
+- When adding the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to ensure you’re installing the filter in the correct direction.
+In most cases, the arrow should point at the main part (or top) of the furnace.